yareally/android-scala-intellij-no-sbt-plugin/readme.md

 4. Add the following jars as libraries to your project via *File → Project Structure → Libraries*:

-  **scala-actors.jar** under */path-to-scala-install-dir/libs/*
+  **scala-actors.jar** under */path-to-scala-install-dir/libs/* (use the [Akka](http://akka.io/) framework jars included in Scala instead on 2.11 since the Scala actor framework was depreciated)

   **scala-library.jar** under */path-to-scala-install-dir/libs/*

-  **continuations.jar** (optional, though it's required for actors, futures, promises, async/await, etc).
+  **continuations.jar** (no longer needed on Scala 2.11, but was required for concurrency code on 2.10).
 The jar is in your scala install directory under */path-to-scala-install-dir/misc/scala-devel/plugins*.

 5. Make sure the libraries created above are set as a dependency for all modules you add a Scala facet from step 2.
 Module dependencies are set via *File → Project Structure → Modules → Dependencies Tab*.